This section discusses the following issues that occur during authentication:

 JSP: The JSP property value needs to be the name of a new .jsp file that includes all the needed fields for the Query property.
 The value of this attribute does not include the .jsp extension of the file.
 For example, if you create a new .jsp file named login2.jsp, the value of the JSP property is login2.

-For more information on creating custom login pages that prompt for more than username and password, see Section 2.1, Customizing the Identity Server Login Page.
+For more information about creating custom login pages that prompt for more than username and password, see Section 2.1, Customizing the Identity Server Login Page.

 Use LAN traces to check requests, responses, and interpacket delay times.